tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

-Although the Dance Center is not officially a national dance center, the Commission doesn't have ample funds to help develop the field, and the Dance Program is struggling with insufficient faculty and support, these are typical institutional forms that serve the reproduction of a discipline.
+Although the Dance Center is not officially a national dance center, the Commission doesn't have ample funds to help develop the field, and the Dance Program is struggling with insufficient faculty and support, these are nonetheless typical institutional forms that serve the reproduction of a discipline.
 Thus it would seem that the dance has completed the paradigmatic passage from an unacknowledged and marginalized art form into an institutionally differentiated field such as it exists across